 When to Consult an Eye Specialist

 Choosing the best vision correction option for your needs may require thoroughly assessing your eye health, lifestyle, and preferences.
-This is where a visit to an eye clinic in Singapore may be helpful in determining whether glasses, contact lenses, or a combination of both are recommended for you.
+This is where a visit to an eye clinic may be helpful in determining whether glasses, contact lenses, or a combination of both are recommended for you.

 The eye specialist can:

-• Evaluate Your Eye Health: An eye exam will involve assessing your overall eye health, including any conditions that might influence your choice of vision correction.
+- Evaluate Your Eye Health: An eye exam will involve assessing your overall eye health, including any conditions that might affect your selection of vision correction.
 For instance, if you have dry eyes, the dry eye specialist may recommend specific types of contact lenses or advise against contact lens wear altogether.
 They may also suggest undergoing dry eye syndrome treatment to help address your condition.
+Similarly, age-related eye conditions such as cataracts can affect visual clarity and may influence your choice of glasses or contact lenses.

-• Determine Your Prescription: An accurate prescription is typically necessary for optimal vision correction, whether you choose glasses or contact lenses.
+- Determine Your Prescription: An accurate prescription is typically necessary for optimal vision correction, whether you choose glasses or contact lenses.
 The eye doctor will conduct a refraction test to determine the precise prescription for your needs.

-• Discuss Your Lifestyle: The eye doctor will consider your lifestyle and preferences to recommend the most suitable vision correction option.
+- Discuss Your Lifestyle: The eye doctor will consider your lifestyle and preferences to recommend the most suitable vision correction option.
 If you lead an active lifestyle, they may suggest contact lenses for greater convenience during sports or other activities.

 Hybrid Options: The Best of Both Worlds?